2024-08-26

 - Packages with 1 character names are placed in a directory named

-.- Packages with 2 character names are placed in a directory named
+1.- Packages with 2 character names are placed in a directory named

-.- Packages with 3 character names are placed in the directory
+2.- Packages with 3 character names are placed in the directory

-is the first character of the package name.- All other packages are stored in directories named
+3/{first-character}where{first-character}is the first character of the package name.- All other packages are stored in directories named

 For more information see Index files.

-crate the index file would be located in gr/ee/
+So for the greeter crate the index file would be located in gr/ee/ under the

-name greeter
+name greeter.

 Create a project that will make use of the registry.

-file to that directory: .cargo/config.toml
+config.toml file to that directory: .cargo/config.toml.

 [registries]